-- Each workshop/symposium/general session can have a maximum of FIVE (5) speakers, including moderator and discussants. - A single person may only be listed on a total of THREE (3) workshop session submissions.
+- Each general session can have a maximum of FOUR (4) speakers, including moderator and discussants. - A single person may only be listed on a total of THREE (3) general session submissions.
 Please be sure to check with all potential co-authors to ensure that they are aware that they are being named as part of the session to help us maintain this limit.
 The system is unable to filter submissions, so this will be on an honor system.
-However, this will be reviewed at the acceptance stage. - A single person may only be listed as the Presenting Author on a total of THREE (3) accepted poster submissions.
+However, this will be reviewed at the acceptance stage. - A single person may be Presenting Author on only ONE (1) accepted poster.
+If multiple posters are accepted, an alternate Presenting Author must be identified from the authors, OR other posters should be withdrawn.

-APPENDIX 1: DISCLOSURE REPORTING/CME ACCREDITATION ATTESTATIONS
+APPENDIX 1: DISCLOSURE REPORTING

-Amedco is the ACCME-accredited co-sponsor of CLP 2023 and, as such, requires compliance with all ACCME standards so that CME credits can be awarded for attendance at the sessions of the meeting.
-Disclosure reporting is required of every presenter, regardless of presentation type, or if live or virtual.
+The American Psychiatric Association (APA) is the ACCME-accredited co-sponsor of CLP 2024 and, as such, requires compliance with all ACCME standards so that CME credits can be awarded for attendance at the sessions of the meeting.
+Disclosure reporting is required of every presenter, regardless of presentation type, or if live or recorded.
 Each speaker/author need only complete one disclosure, regardless of how many submissions s/he submits and how many are accepted.